Athora190/bootcamp/Assignment#1/advantureStory.md

 ---

 ## [keep the door locked]
 Open the door lock only if you know the person.
-If you feel somthing suspecious, do you:
+If you feel somthing suspecious, what do you do?
 **[call security]** or
 **[ask the person to leave]**

 ---

 ## [ask the person to leave]
 If you can't confirm the strangers identity, gently ask the person to leave.

-**[end]**
+After the person leaves , what do you do?
+**[continue eating breakfast]** or
+**[get ready for school]**